cminyard/gensio/lib/README.rst

   UDP is just too wierd to fit into anything standard.
 UDP is kind of weird for a stream interface, anyway, but I needed it for ser2net.
 Tons of users use it.

-ipmisol
-  ipmisol uses the openipmi library, which provides its own socket handling, so it doesn't really fit into gensio_base.c

 stdio
   The handling of stderr and having a separate fd for stdin and stdout